jpettersson/lingon-git-deploy/README.md

 # lingon-git-deploy

-An [Lingon](https://github.com/jpettersson/lingon) plugin to deploy your static site using git.
+A [Lingon](https://github.com/jpettersson/lingon) plugin to deploy your static site using git.

 This plugin creates a temporary git repository in your build folder, commits all files, adds a git remote and pushes.
 This is useful if you want to automate the deployment of your static site build to heroku, dokku or similar.